Jesse Sene-Lefao

-Sene-Lefao has previously played for the Manly-Warringah Sea Eagles and the Cronulla-Sutherland Sharks in the NRL, plus Castleford Tigers (Heritage № 974) in the Super League.
+Sene-Lefao has previously played for the Manly-Warringah Sea Eagles and the Cronulla-Sutherland Sharks in the NRL, plus Castleford Tigers in the Super League.

 Background

 Sene-Lefao was born in Wellington, New Zealand.

 Early years

-Sene-Lefao is nephew of West Tigers centre Tim Simona, and cousin of North Queensland Cowboys centre Matthew Wright.
+Sene-Lefao is the nephew of West Tigers centre Tim Simona, and cousin of North Queensland Cowboys centre Matthew Wright.
 Sene-Lefao is of Samoan descent.

 Sene-Lefao played his junior football for the Penrith Brothers before being signed by the Penrith Panthers.
 Sene-Lefao played for the Panthers' NYC team in 2008 and 2009, scoring 15 tries in 38 games.

 Playing career

 2013

 In 2013, Sene-Lefao joined the Manly-Warringah Sea Eagles.
 He made his NRL debut in the opening round of the season against the Brisbane Broncos at Suncorp Stadium, playing off the interchange bench in Manly-Warringah's 22–14 win.
 Sene-Lefao played his 2nd and last match for the year in round 8.

 Sene-Lefao spent most of the year playing for the team's New South Wales Cup team.